kayschulz/travel_destination_recommendation/README.md

 [Scraping Notebook](collect_data.ipynb)

 ## Data Preparation
 I used NLTK and gensim to tokenize, lemmatize, and stem all city text summaries.
 I used these text summaries to perform LDA topic modeling and my initial topics were accurate topics, but they were topics such as "French", "European", or "King Henry" which are not helpful for the business problem.
-I added to the gensim's default list of stopword all countries and cities as well as names I saw in the topic modeling.
+I added to the gensim's default list of stopword all names (country, city, or person) I saw in the topic modeling.

 From LDA modeling I discovered 5 clear topics:
 * Forest/Mountain